-Ten years on, Dartmoor Zoo is still going strong!
+Twelve years on, Dartmoor Zoo is still going strong!

 In 2009 the zoo was accepted into BIAZA (British and Irish Association of Zoos and Aquaria) which is the benchmark for all collections aspiring to excellence.

 In 2014 a crowdfund provided the means to convert into a charity, giving the zoo much greater security for the future.
 Dartmoor Zoological Society is a not-for-profit Charitable Incorporated Organisation registered with the Charity Commission for England and Wales under number 1158422.
 Benjamin’s role has changed from owner to CEO.

 In 2016 the Dartmoor Institute of Animal Science was launched on site at Dartmoor Zoo.